-The Department of health, Physical Education, and Sport Sciences currently offers two Graduate degrees.
-The Master of Science in Education degree with a major in Physical Education and the Master of Science degree with a major in Exercise Science.
-Each degree offers two programs of study options.
-The first program of study is a 30 credit hour program of study with a Thesis requirement and no elective course requirements.
-The second program of study is a 33 credit hour program of study that requires a Graduate Project and 6 credit hours of restricted electives.
+The Master of Science in Education degree with a major in Physical Education offers two programs of study options.
 The Master of Science in Education degree in Physical Education is designed to provide a quality professional program in the field of Physical Education that meets standards at the graduate level, including the Professionally Emerging Teacher and the Emerging Profession.

 Students seeking admission into the Master of Science in Education degree program in Physical Education must meet the admission requirements of the Graduate School and specific program requirements.
 In addition, applicants must have completed a minimum of 18 semester hours of professional education courses including the requirements for a valid teaching certificate based on a four-year teacher education program.
+Applicants who do not meet the requirements for a valid teaching certificate based on a four-year teacher education program.
 Applicants who do not meet the requirements for a valid teaching certificate based on a four-year teacher education program will be required to complete the undergraduate courses required for such a certificate.
 These courses may be completed concurrently with graduate work, but must be completed before the student is admitted to candidacy for the degree.
-In addition, undergraduate deficiency course removal must be sequenced in order to provide the student with the appropriate background knowledge before enrollment into the respective graduate level course will be allowed.
+In addition, undergraduate deficiency course removal must be sequenced in order to provide the student with the appropriate back-ground knowledge before enrollment into the respective graduate level course will be allowed.